Rabbit Air MinusA2 is an electronically automated, premium class style-leading design, a step toward the work-of-art air purifier of the future.

 RabbitAir SPA-780A is a modern, attractive, automatic, ultra quiet, quality air purifier, suitable for living and sleeping areas up to 270 square feet.

-With the (temporary?) discontinuation of the Rabbit BIOGS series due to problems with the overseas manufacturer, the MinusA2 series are carrying the load at Rabbit Air.
+During the temporary discontinuation of the Rabbit BIOGS series due to problems with the overseas manufacturer, the MinusA2 series carried the load at Rabbit Air for almost two years.

 Long term low costs of ownership offset initial purchase price premium.